 However, negotiations collapsed when Israel launched its war in Gaza in 2009.

 Who lives in the Golan Heights?

-Hundreds of thousands of Syrians fled the Golan into other parts of Syria in the aftermath of the 1967 war.
+The 1967 war forced hundreds of thousands of Syrians to flee the Golan into other parts of Syria.
 The population of the region is now a mix of Syrian Arabs and Israeli settlers.

-Non-citizen Druze are regarded as having "permenant residency" status by the Israeli government, but cannot participate in elections or travel on an Israeli passport.
+Non-citizen Druze are regarded as having "permanent residency" status by the Israeli government, but cannot participate in elections or travel on an Israeli passport.

 Why is the Golan Heights so important?

-The Heights are thought to provide around one third of Israel's fresh water supply.
+The Golan Heights are thought to provide around one-third of Israel's fresh water supply.
 Water from the Golan travels to the Sea of Galilee and the Jordan River.

-Compared to other regions occupied by Israel which may have primarily strategic or cultural significance, the conflict over the Golan is heavily driven by resources.
+Compared to other regions occupied by Israel that may have primarily strategic or cultural significance, the conflict over the Golan is heavily driven by resources.

-As Israel's only land border with Syria, the territory is also important in terms of defence.
+As Israel's only land border with Syria, the territory is also strategically important.